Soyuz (rocket family): Launch

-The engines are ignited by electrically initiated pyrotechnic flares, mounted on birch poles, which are ignited at approximately T-20 seconds, a few seconds before fuel components are introduced into the combustion chamber.
+The engines are ignited by electrically initiated pyrotechnic flares, mounted on birch poles, which are ignited at approximately T-20 seconds, a few seconds before fuel components (liquid oxygen and kerosene-based liquids) are introduced into the combustion chamber.
 This sequence rarely fails due to its simplicity.
 During launch, the support booms track the movement of the rocket.
-After the support boom heads emerge from the special support recess in the nose sections of the strapons, the support booms and trusses disconnect from the rocket airframe, swiveling on the support axes and freeing the way for the rocket to lift off.
+After the support boom heads emerge from the special support recess in the nose sections of the strapons, the support booms and trusses disconnect from the rocket air-frame, swiveling on the support axes and freeing the way for the rocket to lift off.
 During launch, the rocket and the launch facility form a single dynamic system.

-When the strapon booster engines stop, the boosters fall away, providing nonimpact separation.
+When the strap-on booster engines stop, the boosters fall away, providing non-impact separation.
 If the skies are clear, ground observers can see a Korolev cross formed by the falling boosters.

 Fairings used for uncrewed missions

 The Soyuz launch vehicle is used for various Russian uncrewed missions and is also marketed by Starsem for commercial satellite launches.
 Presently the following fairing types are used:

 Progress is the cargo spacecraft for uncrewed missions to the ISS and previously to Mir.
 The spacecraft uses a dedicated platform and fairing and can be launched with either Soyuz-U, Soyuz-FG or Soyuz-2.

 A-type fairing is used for commercial launches.

 S-type fairing is used for commercial launches by Starsem.
 The fairing has external diameter of 3.7 m and a length of 7.7 m.
 The Fregat upper stage is encapsulated in the fairing with the payload and a payload adapter/dispenser.
 S-type fairing along with Fregat upper stage were used to launch the following spacecraft: Galaxy 14, GIOVE A, Mars Express, AMOS-2, Venus Express, Cluster.

 SL-type fairing is used for commercial launches by Starsem.
 The fairing has external diameter of 3.7 m and a length of 8.45 m.
 The Fregat upper stage is encapsulated in the fairing with the payload and a payload adapter/dispenser.
 SL-type fairing along with Fregat upper stage were used to launch the following spacecraft: CoRoT.

 ST-type fairing is used for commercial launches by Starsem.
 Its external diameter is 4.1 m and its length is 11.4 m.
 It can be used with the Soyuz-2 only, because older analog control system cannot cope with aerodynamic instability introduced by a fairing this large.
 This carbon-plastic fairing is based on the proven configuration used for Arianespace's Ariane 4 vehicles, with its length increased by approximately one additional meter.
 The fairing has been developed and is being manufactured by TsSKB-Progress in accordance with the requirements of a customer (Starsem).
 This is the only fairing type offered by Starsem/Arianespace for launches from Kourou.
 Progress M-UM is the only Progress Spacecraft that was launched while being enclosed in a ST fairing.